 Landscape

-In this study we have used the GMSE modelling framework to explore the effects of different investment strategies and funding models available to a conservation manager on forest resources, in the context of finite funds and increasing anthropogenic pressure caused by an increasing human population.
+In this study, we have used the GMSE modelling framework to explore the effects of different investment strategies and funding models available to a conservation manager on forest resources, in the context of finite funds and increasing anthropogenic pressure caused by an increasing human population.
 We simulated a forested landscape of 100 × 100 cells, where we assumed one cell was equivalent to 1 hectare, resulting in a landscape of 10,000 ha (or 100 km2).
-We allocated 30 “users” to the landscape, which in this case represented 30 villages or communities, each which had an equal area of spatially explicit land upon which they could act.
-This resulted in each village having 333.33 ha (3.33 km2) of land.
+We allocated 30 “users” to the landscape, which in this case represented 30 villages or communities, each of which had an equal area of spatially explicit land upon which they could act.
+This resulted in each village having approximately 333.33 ha (3.33 km2) of land.
 We assumed the users represented agricultural communities whose primary livelihood is farming.
 We simulated scenarios over 50 time steps, which we assumed represented 50 years.

 Resource population